extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-scripts/README.md

 ### Wrapper behavior (content scripts)

-- Applied to files referenced by `manifest.content_scripts` when the file contains the `'use shadow-dom'` directive at the top of the file.
+- Applied by default to files referenced by `manifest.content_scripts`.
 - Detects React, Vue, Svelte, Preact, or falls back to TypeScript/JavaScript.
-- Injects CSS imported from the content script and wires HMR for style updates.
+- Injects CSS imported from the content script and wires HMR for script and style updates with safe cleanup.
-- The wrapper does not apply by default.
-You must explicitly annotate your content script with `'use shadow-dom'` for the wrapper to be generated.
 - Classic vs module service worker: non‑module workers get `chunkLoading: 'import-scripts'` to ensure correct runtime behavior, while module workers are left untouched.

+### Development warnings (backwards compatibility)

+- In development, a dedicated loader emits a warning if your source contains `import.meta.webpackHot` or `import.meta.hot`, since HMR is handled automatically by Extension.js.

 ## Tested behavior